Dsalz/turingBackend/README.md

 ### Locally

-* NB: A lot of env variables are required to get the project to run and commiting them would be highly unsafe so i've included the env file in the zip file sent on the turing platform.
+* NB: A lot of env variables are required to get the project to run and commiting them would be highly unsafe so i've included a env.txt file with all the environment varables in the zip file sent on the turing platform.
+Create .env file in root directory and paste the contents of the env.txt file first.
 You will need to set the NODE_ENV variable to production so the project knows to connect to the hosted sql server or create one locally and modify the localConnection configuration object in ./server/database/config.js with the server's configuration

 * Run ```npm install``` to install dependencies